Save the date! On June 20th we will host a presentation! More info below!

 The Skipper

-Natali Blugerman is an Argentinian-Dutch multidisciplinary artist and skipper based in The Hague, Netherlands.
+Natali Blugerman is an Argentinian-Dutch multidisciplinary artist, spatial designer and skipper based in The Hague, The Netherlands.

-Her practice revolves around research and experimentation with the senses, particularly vision.
+Her practice revolves around research and experimentation with spaces and the senses, particularly vision.
 She is fascinated by the interplay of light and the process through which the brain constructs images.

 A significant part of her work is encapsulated in her Light Observatory series, of which her sailboat is also an integral part.
 A few years ago, she immersed herself in the nautical world to pursue a lifelong dream—to cross the ocean by sailboat.
 In 2024, she accomplished this journey, gaining valuable insights that she now integrates into her program.
 Through this initiative, she aims to share the maritime environment experience with other artists and researchers, fostering exploration and creative exchange at sea.